 From Our Classroom to Yours

-Our curriculum addresses the full spectrum of ideas, relationships and issues that define today’s educational climate.
-We take a balanced instructional approach that integrates scholarship and practice, which means you can apply what you learn immediately.
+Our curriculum addresses the full spectrum of ideas, relationships, and challenges that define today’s educational landscape.
+With concentrations in PK-12 Educational Leadership, Literacy, and Higher Education Student Affairs, we take a balanced instructional approach that integrates scholarship and practice, allowing you to apply what you learn immediately in your educational setting.

 Leadership Strategy